Blog

 This is where Qovery is the essential upgrade.

-Instead of migrating your Jenkins scripts to another YAML tool, the strategic move is to adopt a DevOps Automation Platform.
+Instead of migrating your Jenkins scripts to another YAML tool, the strategic move is to adopt a Kubernetes management platform.
 Qovery replaces the maintenance burden of Jenkins with a self-service platform that runs on your cloud.

 • Eliminate Scripting: Replace thousands of lines of deployment code with simple configuration.